h2oprince1/average-income-thailand/README.md

 # Line-Bot For Call Namelist
-This Project is apart of the subject Problem Solving in information Technology (PSIT), Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang (KMITL).
+This Project is a part of the subject Problem Solving in information Technology (PSIT), Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang (KMITL).

 This project is about doing call namelist in Subject, We've chosen the Line-Bot for this project.
 Our main target is to